FelixMcFelix/sip-for-cv-paper/code/README.md

 make
 ```

-To run the experiments after this, from this folder run each of these, wait patiently until all the `search_subgraph_isomorphism` or `solve_subgraph_isomorphism` processes quit and stop spamming your terminal:
+To run the experiments after this, from this folder run each of these, then wait very patiently (read: a few days each) until all the `search_subgraph_isomorphism` or `solve_subgraph_isomorphism` processes quit and stop spamming your terminal:

 ```sh
 cd jobs/mcs